json-tools/json-form-custom-element/README.md

 import 'json-form-custom-element'
 ```

-Installation process uses `customElements.define` browser API (which supported by current FireFox and Chrome, may require polyfill in other browsers).
+Installation process uses `customElements.define` browser API (which supported by current FireFox and Chrome, [it may require](https://caniuse.com/#feat=custom-elementsv1) polyfill in other browsers).

 ## Usage